arushivii/Mask-detection/README.md

 ### Dataset : [Face Mask detection](https://www.kaggle.com/andrewmvd/face-mask-detection)

+### For Evaluation Create a Pull Request on this repository before the end of the event

 ### Resources :
 There are many blogs and research papers on the topic and can be found by a simple Google Search We have added a few here :